 - BET's CEO Deborah Leevil is a card carrying villainess who plans to destroy black people.
 While her cartoonish supervillainy is very funny, she's still a legitimate force of evil, as she brutally murders one of her co-workers for daring to criticize her evil plans.

 - Deborah Leevil once again demonstrates her ruthlessness, when one of the BET producers fail to propose a show idea that was evil enough for her.
-She punishes him by sending in her evil henchmen (Big Nigga and Crazy Bitch) to slash him to death while she watches on with sadistic smiling and laughter as his blood splatters all over her face.
+She punishes him by sending in her evil henchmen (Big Nigga and Crazy Bitch) to slash him to death, while she watches on with sadistic smiling and laughter as his blood splatters all over her face.

 - Uncle Ruckus is totally unable to handle the truth that he is a black man, to the point that he even attempts suicide.
 Also a Tear Jerker moment.